veda2wratha/Android-Interview-Quetions/README.md

 4. What is the process in payment gatway integrations
 5. Method over loading and overriding difference
 6. What is the difference between Hashmap and hash table
-7. Difference between mvc and mvvm
+7. What is the difference between mvc, mvp and mvvm. - Both MVP and MVVM are derivatives of MVC.
+The key difference between MVC and its derivatives is the dependency each layer has on other layers, as well as how tightly bound they are to each other. ...
+MVVM attempts to avoid these issues.
+In MVP, the role of the controller is replaced with a Presenter.
+[Learne More](https://www.oreilly.com/library/view/learning-javascript-design/9781449334840/ch10s09.html)
-8. What is Data binding
+8. What is Data binding?
-    The Data Binding Library is an Android Jetpack library that allows you to bind UI components in your XML layouts to data sources in your app using a    declarative format rather than programmatically, reducing boilerplate code.
+    > The Data Binding Library is an Android Jetpack library that allows you to bind UI components in your XML layouts to data sources in your app using a    declarative format rather than programmatically, reducing boilerplate code.
+[Learne More](https://developer.android.com/topic/libraries/data-binding)